Table of Contents

 iii.
 It is being extensively used as a road-making material.

 iv.
 It is used for making heat-insulating materials for buildings.

-Tar is a black solid mass which is formed during destructive distillation of coal, peat, wood, or other organic material.
-It contains 75 to 95% of bituminous contents.
+Tar is a black solid mass that is formed during the destructive distillation of coal, peat, wood, or other organic material.
+It contains 75 to 95% of bituminous content.
 It contains a higher percentage of carbon.

 i.
 It is used for roofing and road making.

 ii.
 It is used for making bituminous paints and water-proofing compounds.